Click

 you see a lot of metal shavings in your oil,

-its time to trade in your car.
+it’s time to trade in your car.

 RAY: Plus, there is the oil